Department of Spanish and Portuguese Languages and Cultures

 Plan of Study.
 The certificate in language and culture is available in Spanish and Portuguese and involves satisfactory completion of the following course requirements:

 1. Four upper-level courses (beyond SPA 209), at least three of which must be 300-level (or higher) departmental courses in the Spanish language, literature, or culture.
-The department strongly recommends SPA 222, 224, or 227 as an entryway into the Certificate Program.
+The department strongly recommends SPA 222, 224, or 227 as an entryway into the certificate program.
 Courses must be taken for a letter grade, no Pass/D/Fail or Audit.
 At the discretion of the departmental representative, students who study abroad during the academic year may count one pre-approved course per semester abroad toward the certificate.
-Also, two pre-approved courses in a summer program abroad can count for one course toward the certificate.
+One Princeton summer abroad course offered through the department would also count.
+Two pre-approved courses in a summer program abroad other than Princeton's can count for one course toward the certificate.
 In no case, however, can more than two courses taken abroad count toward the certificate.
 Any upper-level Spanish course taught in English will require all written work to be completed in Spanish in order to count toward the certificate.

 2. Independent work.
 During their senior year, students must write a paper on a topic agreed upon with the departmental representative.
 The paper must be written in Spanish and be at least 6,000 words in length.
 This paper must be an extension of a paper written for one of the 300-level courses used toward the certificate.
 Please contact the departmental representative by e-mail in the fall semester of your senior year for approval of the topic.
 An extra 300-level (or higher) departmental Spanish course may be substituted for the independent work.